 This phobia of mine goes back to when I was just turning 21 years old.
 To celebrate our August 1973 birthdays, Madeline booked a trip of a lifetime for us.
 We went to Big Bend and spent a couple of days.
 Then on to Presidio, Texas where we boarded a train leaving out of Ojinaga, Mexico.

 This trip has some of the most breathtaking scenery imaginable.
 For miles and miles you skirt along the rim of the Copper Canyon, being compared to the depth and grandeur of the Grand Canyon.
 As we traveled along we saw several complete trains laying in the bottom of enormous deep canyons.
 When they jumped the track, there was no stopping them, nor retrieving them.

 Our first night was a stopover in Chihuahua at beautiful historic hotel, of Poncho Villa fame.

-Next morning back on the train for another day of breathtaking views.
+The next morning we were back on the train for another day of breathtaking views.
 That night we arrived in Los Mochas.
 We were treated to fantastic accommodations.

 We ate at the hotel and both had shrimp fixed the same way.

 Afterwards we went to bed , with plans to go on to the little fishing village of Topolobamo the next morning.
 I was turning 21 years old that day.